nova3ris/Pearl-Loading-Bot/README.md

 To delete someone from the whitelist use `whitelist del [username]`

-**Important:**
-You must restart the bot after making changes to the whitelist or pearl list in order for `!pearl` to work. (`!restart` doesn't work for this, you must restart fully)

 To pearl someone type the command `!pearl` followed by the name that corresponds to that person's stasis chamber.

 ## Commands